JMSJoseph/BDWGRoguelike/README.md

 ## Private Repo

 Currently, this repo is old, and i have ported this over to Godot.
-Making huge improvements in UI, including an inventory system and building system like Noita and I am currently working on the item system and signal refactoring
+Making huge improvements in UI, including an inventory system and building system like Noita and I am currently working on the item system and signal refactoring.
+Demo Avaliable on request